htefera/TPC-DI_Talend_SQL_Server/README.md

 archived over an extended period of time.

 ## Implementation
-We modeled and implemented the TPC-DI benchmark using Talend DI and SQL Server
+We modeled and implemented the TPC-DI benchmark using Talend DI and SQL Server.
+Talend Open Studio for Data Integration is a well positioned as one of the leaders in the market for ETL, as stated by Gartner ir their 2019 Gartner Magic Quadrant for Data Integration Tools

 For modeling the database, we use the data warehouse graphical depiction provided by the TPC-DI specifications document <br>
 ![](tpcdIdw.png)